allegroai/clearml-docs/docs/deploying_clearml/clearml_config_for_clearml_server.md

             ClearML SDK setup process

-            Please create new clearml credentials through the profile page in your clearml web app (e.g. http://localhost:8080/profile)
+           Please create new clearml credentials through the settings page in your `clearml-server` web app, or create a free account at https://app.clear.ml/settings/webapp-configuration

-            Or with the free hosted service at https://app.community.clear.ml/profile In the profile page, press "Create new credentials", then press "Copy to clipboard".
+           In the settings > workspace  page, press "Create new credentials", then press "Copy to clipboard".
            Paste copied configuration here:

    1. Get ClearML credentials.
 Open the ClearML Web UI in a browser.
 On the **SETTINGS > WORKSPACE** page, click **Create new credentials** **>** **Copy to clipboard**.